Invasion Percolation on Power-Law Branching Processes: Introduction

-We study the invasion percolation cluster in full generality, which for branching processes means that we allow power-law offspring distributions.
+We study the invasion percolation cluster on i.i.d. branching processes where we allow power-law offspring distributions.
 For simplicity, we assume that every vertex has at least one child, so that the branching process tree survives almost surely, and thus the IPC is an infinite sub-tree.
 The scaling behaviour of the volume of the IPC depends sensitively on the number of finite moments of the offspring distribution.
 This can already be envisioned when we note that the critical percolation threshold is the inverse of the expected offspring.
 In particular, the critical percolation threshold equals zero when the mean offspring is infinite.

-We next formally define invasion percolation on a branching process tree.
 Consider a branching process tree $\mathcal{T}$ with a power-law offspring distribution $X$, and denote the root of the tree by $\clock$.
-We consider the IPC, which is obtained from the weighted tree $\mathcal{T}_W$ where edges in $\mathcal{T}$ are assigned an i.i.d.\ random weight from the standard uniform distribution $\Unif[0,1]$.
 Throughout the paper we assume that $\prob(X=0)=0$ and that there exists an $\alpha>0$ and $c_{\sss X}$ for which the tail distribution of $X$ satisfies that, as $x\to\infty$,

 In terms of $\alpha$, different regimes can be distinguished where the geometry of the IPC turns out to be quite different.
 The first regime considers $\alpha>2$, and contains the family of distributions with finite first and second moment.
 This also includes offspring distributions with a thinner tail than a power-law, where we replace \eqref{eq:powerlaw} by $1-F_{\sss X}(x)\leq c_x x^{-\alpha}$ for all $x\geq 1$ and $\alpha>2$.
+See Section \ref{sec-disc-open} for a discussion.
 The second regime, corresponding to $\alpha\in (1,2)$, contains families of distributions with a finite first but an infinite second moment.
 The last regime, for $\alpha\in(0,1)$, contains families of distribution with an infinite first moment.
 The latter regime is particularly interesting, since the percolation critical value equals $p_c=0$, so that a BP tree restricted to weights below $p_c$ is empty and thus the IIC is ill-defined\footnote{ See the discussion on the IIC for more details. }, while the IPC clearly exists.